SECTION 1: THE ESCAPE

 Originally all officers, irrespective of their Czechoslovak rank, were commissioned in the rank of pilot officer, the lowest commissioned rank in the RAF.
 The only exceptions made were in the case of flight and squadron commanders who were necessarily granted the appropriate acting ranks.
 All airmen were enlisted with the lowest possible classification of aircraftsman 2nd class and awarded a higher acting rank to fill establishment posts as applicable, so that most were soon granted the temporary rank of sergeant.

-In the beginning, the Czech airmen were concentrated at the Czech air Force depot at Cosford, near Wolverhampton, through which they all passed before they joined a squadron.
+In the beginning, the Czech airmen were concentrated at the Czechoslovak Air Force depot at Cosford, near Wolverhampton, through which they all passed before they joined a squadron.

 It has to be admitted that, at this sensitive time, relations between the Czechs and the British were not always of the best.
 Munich was still fresh in Czech minds and the British were seen by some to have failed to stand by Czechoslovakia.
 More generally, the Czech fliers had by now developed something of a detached, rather cynical, even a little superior attitude characterised by the Czech maxim ‘Všecko známe – všude jsme byli’ (‘We’ve been everywhere – we know everything’).
 But this feeling soon passed and any doubts about Britain’s commitment to the war effort totally evaporated.